-7. At its first meeting of the first session, on 29 September 2015, the Working Group elected H.E.
-Mr. Wayne McCook (Jamaica) as Chair by acclamation.
+7. At its first meeting of the first session, on 29 September 2015, the working group elected by acclamation Wayne McCook (Jamaica) as Chair.

-Adoption of the Agenda D.
+D. Adoption of the agenda

-At the same meeting, the Working Group adopted the agenda, as contained in 8. document A/AC.285/1, for all its sessions.
-The agenda reads as follows:
+8. At the same meeting, the working group adopted its provisional agenda (A/AC.285/1) for all its sessions, which read as follows:

-1. Election of officers.
+- 1. Election of officers.

 - 2. Adoption of the agenda and other organizational matters.

 - 3. Indicators to measure global progress in the implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030.

 - 4. Disaster risk reduction terminology.

 - 5. Other matters.

 - 6. Adoption of the report.

-9. At the same meeting, in accordance with paragraph 7 of General Assembly resolution 69/284, the Working Group decided on the modalities for the participation of relevant bodies and organizations of the United Nations system, as well as relevant intergovernmental and non-governmental organizations and other stakeholders.
+9. At the same meeting, in accordance with paragraph 7 of General Assembly resolution 69/284, the working group decided on the modalities for the participation of relevant bodies and organizations of the United Nations system, as well as relevant intergovernmental and non-governmental organizations and other stakeholders.